-While the cost per kilowatt hour of electricity may only have a couple of different pricing points on our electricity bills; for example, peak and off-peak, the wholesale market is a different story.
+The cost per kWh of electricity may only have a couple of different pricing points on our electricity bills, for example, peak and off-peak.
+However, the wholesale market is a different story.

-The price (in megawatt hours) can vary wildly; depending on market and environmental conditions.
-For example, a heatwave can send wholesale prices skyrocketing to more than $12,000 per megawatt hour – or $12 a kilowatt hour.
+The price (in MWh) can vary wildly, depending on market and environmental conditions.
+For example, a heatwave can send wholesale prices skyrocketing to more than $12,000 per megawatt hour.
+That’s $12 a kilowatt hour.
 The rules of the NEM set a maximum spot price of $13,100/MWh for the 2013-2014 financial year

-These wild fluctuations are taken into account when determining the electricity prices we pay.
+These wild fluctuations go into account when determining the electricity prices we pay.

 NEM Electricity Price/Demand Graphs

 The graphs below offer an at-a-glance look in nearly real-time the dispatch (5 minute) electricity price and demand for yesterday and today across the National Electricity Market.
-The graphs automatically update and are sourced from the Australian Energy Market Operator (AEMO) web site.
+These graphs automatically update and come from the Australian Energy Market Operator (AEMO) web site.

-The red line and left scale indicates the regional reference price per megawatt hour and the green line and right scale indicate electricity demand in megawatts.
+The red line and left scale indicates the regional reference price per MWh and the green line and right scale indicate electricity demand in MW.